Azure/trusted-signing-action/docs/OIDC.md

    1. Select 'Trusted Signing Certificate Profile Signer'.
    1. Next.
    1. Assign access to your 'User, group, or service principal' or 'Managed identity'.
+      1. **Note:** You will need to search for, and select, the service principal you created above.
+Only users will be listed by default.
    1. Review + assign.

 1. Adapt the following yaml to your GitHub pipeline: